soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 > **What is the module about?**
 >
-> We start with **information about an object** and gradually *develop a semantic data model**.
+> We start with **information about an object** and gradually *develop a semantic data model*.
 >
-> Along the way, we identify **concepts, events, and relationships**, make their meaning explicit, and prepare them for later implementation in WissKI.
+> Along the way, we identify **concepts, events, and relationships** from a domain, make their meaning explicit, and prepare them for later implementation in WissKI.

 ---